-I am an Assistant Professor in the Information School at the University of Washington (UW).
+I am an Associate Professor in the Information School at the University of Washington (UW).
 I am the Director of the Center for an Informed Public.
 I co-founded the DataLab, study the Science of Science, and coordinate Data Science education at UW and the eScience Institute.

 I see information as a central unifying theme in society, biology and our physical world.
 I spend much of my time developing methods for mapping large citation networks in order to understand the evolution of scholarly ideas; however, network thinking is useful for understanding the movement of water molecules in stomatal networks, infectious disease in human contact networks, and passengers in airline transportation networks.
 I co-founded several research projects in the Science of Science including Eigenfactor.org and Viziometrics.org.

 In my lifetime, I have seen the advent of the home computer, the internet, email, and google.
 This revolution in technology, though, has produced more than just convenient forms of communication.
 The information age has delivered new data, new questions and new metaphors to a whole new generation of scientists.
 My vocabulary as a biologist includes words like code, compression and computation; my microscope consists of cellular automata, network models and genetic algorithms.
 This para-discipline of science - where economists talk like biologists and biologists talk like computer scientists - is where I think the some of the most interesting questions lie.